 DHT11 Sensor With Raspberry PI and Python

-In this article, I will show you how to interface a Raspberry PI with DHT11 Sensor using Python.
+I will show you how to interface a Raspberry PI with a DHT11 Sensor using Python in this article.

-Getting environment conditions is the first and simpler task required to create more complex electronic automations.
-Raspberry PI with DHT11 sensor can get tempreature and humidity values with cheap pieces
+Getting environmental conditions is the first and simplest task required to create more complex electronic automations.
+Raspberry PI with DHT11 sensor can get temperature and humidity values with cheap pieces.

 The DHT11 Sensor, which acronym stands for “Digital Humidity and Temperature”, is a cheap solution to measure indoor Temperature and Humidity (it is not indicated for outdoor uses).
-It can be used with Arduino (usually in Weather Station projects or similar) or alone, directly connected to a Raspberry PI.
+It’s really common in environment check projects as it can be used both with Raspberry PI (computer boards, as well as Pico microcontroller) and Arduino, usually in Weather Station projects or similar.

 What We Need